Home Donate New Search Gallery How-To Books Links Workshops About Contact

 What makes the S90 outstanding is:

-1.)
-First compact camera with two click-stopped direct control rings, which is better than DSLRs!
+This is better than DSLRs!
 Few compacts have even one control ring, and DSLRs have maybe one.

 This means you can make your settings directly and instantly, without the stupid press-and-spin nonsense of DSLRs.
 The S90 lets you set your camera instantly, just like cameras of the old days.
 You can program the rings as you want.
 I program the ring around the lens as exposure compensation, and the one on the back as ISO.
 In manual mode, you can set one for aperture and another for shutter speed — just like a real camera!